By Karl K.

 Here is the wire diagram overlying the one above; in yellow.
 As you can see it is deeper than the one above.
 The depth would then exceed 70%, reducing the value, or the rough may not be deep enough to cut it.

-Now let’s use a p2 angle of 41 degrees and make an acceptable Asscher of the same depth leaving as much as possible the same.
+Now let’s make an acceptable Asscher of the same depth leaving as much as possible the same.
 The best pavilion combination for this crown combo is actually a little shallower than this and is a little brighter.

 Here is the wire diagram in red overlying the previous 2.
 As you can see it is clearly going to weigh less after the area outside the red wire frame is removed.